 Innovations in Science and Technology

 For students interested in learning about various topics within STEM fields.
-Students will get to apply scientific principles to real-world scenarios and explore scientific fields ranging from physics, to biochemistry, to immunology, among several others.
+Students explore a wide variety of scientific fields such as physics, molecular biology, chemistry, biochemistry, astronomy, engineering, neuroscience, immunology, psychology, and earth science.

 Solving Global Challenges